 • Todi thaat •

 “Bhatkhande realised that [vs. Carnatic ragam], Hindustani ‘parent scales’ were far fewer in number.
-This was partly due to aesthetic convention, which frowned upon the frequent juxtaposition of pitches…only a semitone apart…He added a rule to deal with this: that each scale shall have just one note from the pairs [rR, gG, mM, dD, nN], to eliminate many of the half-tones…He called each of these scales a ‘thaat’ (‘manner, style’), and…by using well-reasoned inductive argument, he identified 10 thaats as being in common use, each named after an important raga…” (via Ramesh Gangoli)
+This was partly due to aesthetic convention, which frowned upon the frequent juxtaposition of pitches…He added a rule to deal with this: each scale shall have just one note from the pairs [rR, gG, mM, dD, nN], to eliminate many of the half-tones…He called each of these scales a ‘thaat’ (‘manner, style’), and…with inductive argument, identified 10 thaats as being in common use, each named after an important raga…” (via Ramesh Gangoli)

 —Search the Raga Index—